jteske54/deltainstall/README.md

 ***NOTE***

-I HIGHLY recommend reversing the process above once the install is done by completing steps 1-2 again, then pasting the following line into terminal:
+I HIGHLY recommend reversing the process above once the install is done by completing steps 1-2 again, then typing the following line into terminal and hitting enter:

 >csrutil enable